Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

                 cmake -DCMAKE_OSX_DEPLOYMENT_TARGET=10.13 -DDISABLE_PYTHON=ON -G Xcode ..

 This will create an `obs-studio.xcodeproj` project file in the build directory as well as Xcode project files for all build dependencies.
-To build a full macOS build, the build target `ALL_BUILD`can be used, but must be configured first:
+To build a full macOS build, the build target `ALL_BUILD` can be used, but must be configured first:

 * Select `ALL_BUILD` from available build schemes in Xcode, then press `CMD+B` to build the project at least once
 * Then select `Edit Scheme...` from the same menu.
-* Under the `Info` tab, click on the dropdown for `Executable`, then click on `other`
+* Under the `Info` tab, click on the dropdown for `Executable`, then click on `other`.
-* Navigate to the `/rundir/debug/bin` bin folder that the previous Xcode build process should have created and select the `obs` binary found there
+* Navigate to the `/rundir/debug/bin` bin folder that the previous Xcode build process should have created and select the `obs` binary found there.
-* Next switch to the `Options` tab and check the box to `Use custom working directory` and select the same `/rundir/debug/bin` directory in your Xcode build directory
+* Next, switch to the `Options` tab and check the box to `Use custom working directory` and select the same `/rundir/debug/bin` directory in your Xcode build directory.

-**NOTE:** When running OBS directly from Xcode be aware that browser sources will not be available (as CEF requires to be run as part of an application bundle in macOS) and accessing the webcam will lead to a crash (as macOS requires a permission prompt text set in an application bundle's `Info.plist` which is of course not available).
+**NOTE:** When running OBS directly from Xcode be aware that browser sources will not be available (as CEF requires to be run as part of an application bundle in macOS) and accessing the webcam will lead to a crash (as macOS requires a permission prompt text set in an application bundle's `Info.plist` which is, of course, not available).

-To debug OBS on macOS with all plugins and modules loaded follow these steps:
+To debug OBS on macOS with all plugins and modules loaded, follow these steps:

-* Build (but do not run) OBS with Xcode
+* Build (but do not run) OBS with Xcode.
-* Run `BUILD_DIR="YOUR_XCODE_BUILD_DIR" BUILD_CONFIG="Debug" ../CI/full-build-macos.sh -d -s -b` to bundle OBS build by Xcode, replace `YOUR_XCODE_BUILD_DIR` with the directory where you ran `cmake` to create the Xcode project
+* Run `BUILD_DIR="YOUR_XCODE_BUILD_DIR" BUILD_CONFIG="Debug" ../CI/full-build-macos.sh -d -s -b` to bundle OBS build by Xcode, replace `YOUR_XCODE_BUILD_DIR` with the directory where you ran `cmake` to create the Xcode project.
-* Next create a new Xcode project, select `macOS` as platform and `Framework` as type.
+* Next, create a new Xcode project, select `macOS` as platform and `Framework` as type.
-* Give your project any arbitrary name and place it in any folder you like
+* Give your project any arbitrary name and place it in any folder you like.
-* With the new project open, click on your current build scheme in Xcode and select `Edit Scheme...`
+* With the new project open, click on your current build scheme in Xcode and select `Edit Scheme...`.
-* For the `Run` step, go to the `Info` tab and select `Other...` in the dropdown for `Executable`
+* For the `Run` step, go to the `Info` tab and select `Other...` in the dropdown for `Executable`.
-* Browse to your OBS Xcode build directory and select the `OBS.app` application bundle created by the script
+* Browse to your OBS Xcode build directory and select the `OBS.app` application bundle created by the script.

 You can now run OBS with Xcode directly attached as debugger.
 You can debug the visual stack as well as trace crashes and set breakpoints.